sharan7898/CouchBase/README.md

 **NOTE**: It's important to note that the resources allocated to a bucket, such as memory quota, affect the overall resource usage of the Couchbase cluster.
 Therefore, it's crucial to plan and allocate resources wisely to ensure optimal performance and scalability

+### Bucket Types

+A maximum of 30 buckets can be created in a cluster.
+Each bucket must be specified as one of the following three types.

+* **Couchbase buckets**: These store data persistently, as well as in memory.
+They allow data to be automatically replicated for high availability, using the Database Change Protocol (DCP); and dynamically scaled across multiple clusters, by means of Cross Datacenter Replication (XDCR).

+* **Ephemeral buckets**: These are an alternative to Couchbase buckets, to be used whenever persistence is not required: for example, when repeated disk-access involves too much overhead.
+This allows highly consistent in-memory performance, without disk-based fluctuations.
+It also allows faster node rebalances and restarts.

+* **Memcached buckets**: These are now deprecated.
+Memcached buckets are designed to be used alongside other database platforms, such as ones employing relational database technology.
+By caching frequently-used data, Memcached buckets reduce the number of queries a database-server must perform.
+Each Memcached bucket provides a directly addressable, distributed, in-memory key-value cache.

 ### V Bucket

 In Couchbase, a vBucket (short for "Virtual Bucket") is a partitioning mechanism used for distributing and managing data across the nodes in a Couchbase cluster.
 It is a logical representation of data partitioning within the cluster.